pegnet/docs/whitepaper.md

 **B)** The pXXX token is traded with high liquidity, at a price below the peg recorded as the Oracle Price in PegNet. pUSD is traded at the peg recorded in the Oracle Price, but with low liquidity.
 An arbitrager can go the same route as in example A), but can only do so over time as the arbitrager will be constrained by the liquidity of the pegged tokens.
 With high liquidity pXXX requires more arbitrage to reach its pegged value, but this is also a greater opportunity for arbitragers.

 **C)** All pegged tokens, pXXX traded on exchanges are below the peg recorded in the Oracle Price, and the liquidity of all assets is low.
-PNT will remain at the market price (as its price is set by the market).
-So arbitrage that sells PNT to buy any pXXX assets can be balanced by conversions to PNT in the PegNet.
-This will reduce the supply of the pXXX assets and allow the arbitrager to gain in XXX assets on the Exchange, pXXX assets, or PNT.
+PEG will remain at the market price (as its price is set by the market).
+So arbitrage that sells PEG to buy any pXXX assets can be balanced by conversions to PEG in the PegNet.
+This will reduce the supply of the pXXX assets and allow the arbitrager to gain in XXX assets on the Exchange, pXXX assets, or PEG.
 In addition, The arbitrager taking the longer view can buy any of the pegged tokens with any exchange asset XXX.
 If XXX has a peg in the pegged network, they can accumulate that value within the pegged network.
 Only very small numbers of such traders are required to correct pegs when liquidity is low.

 **D)** All pegged tokens traded on an exchange are below the peg recorded in the Oracle Price, and liquidity of all assets is high.
 Same as C, only with high liquidity there are both buyers and sellers of the pegged tokens.
 This informs the arbitragers that once the sellers are out of tokens, the price will recover.
 So the same path as C) works.

 **E)** All pegged tokens traded on an exchange are above the peg recorded in the Oracle Pricepeg, and liquidity of all assets is high.
-PNT remains at market price (because its price is set on the market) and can be used to arbitrage against all the pXXX assets above peg.
-So PNT assets can be moved to the PegNet to increase pXXX supplies, move them to exchanges, and continue selling pXXX assets until they match their reference price in the market.
+PEG remains at market price (because its price is set on the market) and can be used to arbitrage against all the pXXX assets above peg.
+So PEG assets can be moved to the PegNet to increase pXXX supplies, move them to exchanges, and continue selling pXXX assets until they match their reference price in the market.

 #### Three Use Case Examples
 PegNet enables solutions to a host of financial services use cases.
 Here are three example areas: